Canadian Patient Safety Program

 - Current state of patient safety in Canada

-- Desired future state and current issues in patient safety in Canada
+- Current issues in patient safety in Canada

 - Staff safety

 - Equity and cultural safety